-Financial aid deadline or task notes Early September: Sign up to receive free college reminders via text at cfwv.com. • Early September: Follow CFWV online to receive scholarship updates and opportunities in your social media feeds and email inbox! facebook.com/collegefoundationofwv twitter.com/cfwv Visit cfwv.com to sign up for email updates! • Early September: Research scholarships and grants offered by the colleges you are considering attending.
+Financial aid deadline or task notes Early September: Sign up to receive free college reminders via text at cfwv.com.
+Early September: Follow CFWV online to receive scholarship updates and opportunities in your social media feeds and email inbox! " facebook.com/collegefoundationofwv " twitter.com/cfwv " Visit cfwv.com to sign up for email updates!
+Early September: Research scholarships and grants offered by the colleges you are considering attending.
 Also search for scholarships offered by private organizations.
-Make note of any deadlines and begin working on your applications. • Early September: Check the community calendar on cfwv.com to find financial aid workshops in your area. • October 1, 2018: The 2019-2020 FAFSA application period begins.
+Make note of any deadlines and begin working on your applications.
+Early September: Check the community calendar on cfwv.com to find financial aid workshops in your area. your area.
+October 1, 2019: The 2020-2021 FAFSA application period begins.
 Complete the FAFSA at fafsa.gov.
 When you file the form, be sure to indicate all colleges you are considering attending.
-If you add a college later, log back in and edit your FAFSA to include the new college. • October 1, 2018: The 2019-2020 applications launch for the PROMISE Scholarship; the Engineering, Science, and Technology Scholarship; and the Underwood-Smith Teacher Scholarship.
-October 16, 2018 - DEADLINE!: Deadline to apply for the WV Health Sciences Scholarship.
+If you add a college later, log back in and edit your FAFSA to include the new college.
+October 1, 2019: The 2020-2021 applications launch for " the PROMISE Scholarship; " West Virginia Invests; " the Engineering, Science, and Technology Scholarship; and " the Underwood-Smith Teacher Scholarship.
+October 15, 2019 - DEADLINE!: Deadline to apply for the WV Health Sciences Service Program.
 Early November: Check the community calendar on cfwv.com to find FAFSA workshops in your area.

-Financial aid deadline or task notes March 1, 2019 - DEADLINE!: Deadline to apply for the PROMISE Scholarship; the Engineering, Science, and Technology Scholarship; and the Underwood-Smith Teacher Scholarship.
+Financial aid deadline or task notes March 1, 2020 - DEADLINE!: Deadline to apply for " the PROMISE Scholarship; " the Engineering, Science, and Technology Scholarship; and " the Underwood-Smith Teacher Scholarship.
 Don't forget to file the FAFSA by this deadline to be considered for these programs!
-April 15, 2019 - DEADLINE! : Deadline for a student's FAFSA to be received in order to be considered for the West Virginia Higher Education Grant Program.
-June 1, 2019: Last date to take the SAT to establish eligibility for the PROMISE Scholarship. • July 1, 2019: The HEAPS Workforce application will be available.
+April 15, 2020 - DEADLINEI: Deadline for a student's FAFSA to be received in order to be considered for the West Virginia Higher Education Grant Program.
+June 6, 2020: Last date to take the SAT to establish eligibility for the PROMISE Scholarship.
+July 1, 2020: The HEAPS Workforce application will be available.
 Contact the financial aid office at your school to apply.
-July 13, 2019: Last date to take the ACT to establish eligibility for the PROMISE Scholarship.
+July 18, 2020: Last date to take the ACT to establish eligibility for the PROMISE Scholarship.
 Mid July: If you are planning to attend college this fall, you should have received your initial financial aid award package from your school by now.
 You must review this information and accept any awards you plan to use.
 Sc holarships to apply for